 The bottom line is to be present but not overbearing as a parent.

-Parents should make sure to stay personally connected to their kids about their online activity.
-They shouldn’t only rely on monitoring software.
-Instead, they should create a digital safety net.
+Parents should stay personally connected to their kids about their online activity; they shouldn’t only rely on monitoring software.
+Instead, they can create a digital safety net.
 When parents keep the lines of communication open, they are likely to have a more positive influence in helping to shape their child’s digital footprint– today and for years to come.